 - 325 ml warm water

-- 325 ml natural yoghurt (warmed)
+- 325 ml natural yoghurt warmed

-- 2 tbsp good olive oil (plus extra for coating)
+- 2 tbsp good olive oil plus extra for coating

-- To make the dough by hand: Mix the flours, yeast, salt, water and yoghurt in a bowl to form a sticky dough.
+- Mix the flours, yeast, salt, water and yoghurt in a bowl to form a sticky dough.
 If it seems really dry, and you’re having trouble working all the flour into the dough, add more water, a little bit at a time.
 Add the oil, mix it in.
-Knead until smooth and silky.
-Shape the dough into a round, then place in a clean bowl.
+Knead until smooth and silky (either by hand or with a machine – I use a mixer with a dough hook and knead for about 5 minutes).

-- Leave the dough to rise, covered with cling film or a plastic bag, until doubled in size.
+- Shape the dough into a round, then place in a clean bowl.
+Leave to rise, covered with a plastic bag, until doubled in size.

 - Deflate the dough, then if you have time, leave to rise a second, third, even a fourth time (this improves the dough but is by no means essential).